Oh, Canadian Rockies

 Glacier National Park, British Columbia

 Our good friend Gina flew from South Carolina to meet us in Edmonton, where we scooped her up and headed to Jasper National Park.
-An active wildfire impacted the power source for the town of Jasper and surrounding areas, and nonresidents were dissuaded from visiting.
+An active wildfire disrupted power to the town of Jasper and surrounding areas, and nonresidents were discouraged from visiting.
 Smoke drifted and hung heavily in the air as crews worked to stave off the fire until rain arrived.
-We missed visiting Jasper, a favorite town, but were relieved that things were soon back up and running for residents there.
+We missed visiting Jasper, a favorite town, and were relieved when conditions there eased for residents.

 Peyto Lake, Banff National Park, Alberta

-The south end of the park was unaffected by the fire, and here we enjoyed one of the best walks of the trip, we later agreed, which led up to a pass.
-From the pass you had a view of the nearby Columbia Icefield and Athabasca Glacier.
+The south end of the park was unaffected by the fire, and here we enjoyed one of the best walks of the trip.
+The trail led up to a pass, from which you had a view of the nearby Columbia Icefield and Athabasca Glacier.
 Beyond the pass, we meandered and shimmied and even found a snow tunnel that was hanging on from previous winters, buttresses and all.

 Snow tunnel, Jasper National Park, with architectural combs and buttresses

 Our time in Kootenay National Park included a real highlight - a long hike to reach Radium Hot Springs.
 Hot springs are a favorite activity after visiting the natural Liard Hot Springs further north in British Columbia.
-Radium Hot Springs in Kootenay National Park is in a large commercial pool setting where the naturally hot water is funneled from the nearby source.
-It was wonderful to soak after cool days and long walks; we didn’t even mind bobbing around with strangers (we were lucky to time it as they opened - fewer people).
-Radium Hot Springs can be reached easily by car, but it feels much better earned!
+Radium Hot Springs in Kootenay National Park is a large commercial pool setting, funneling the naturally hot water from a nearby source.
+It was wonderful to soak after cool days and long walks; we didn’t even mind bobbing around with strangers (we were lucky to time it just as they opened—fewer people).
+You can reach Radium Hot Springs easily by car, but it feels much better earned!
 The hot springs were a fun departure and made for a blissful walk back to camp.

 Where the trail ends, the adventure continues.
 Parks Canada marker, Glacier National Park, BC.

-With each national park comes adjoining mountain towns, brimming with charm and a relaxed (yet still energetic) feel.
-Banff, the famed and most visited, has much to offer (e.g. nearby Lake Louise, exceptional scenery, historic resorts, and in-town doings like galleries and shops and eateries).
+With each national park comes adjoining mountain towns, brimming with charm and a relaxed, yet still energetic, feel.
+Banff, the famed and most visited, has much to offer (e.g., nearby Lake Louise, exceptional scenery, historic resorts, and in-town doings like galleries, shops, and eateries).
 It is a bustling, crowded, festive town that must be equally idyllic in the winter.
 Less touristic, perhaps, and appealing as such are Jasper in Alberta; Canmore, Golden, and Revelstoke in BC; and a bit further southwest, Nakusp and Nelson, also in BC.
-These towns offer year-round outdoor recreation and stunning landscapes but with an authenticity that moves beyond tourism.
-Even the pubs have charm, with hanging baskets overflowing with blooms (need I go on?).
+These towns offer year-round outdoor recreation and stunning landscapes, but with an authenticity that moves beyond tourism.
+Even the pubs have charm, including hanging baskets overflowing with blooms.

 Lake Louise, Banff, Alberta

 When it was time for Gina to travel back to South Carolina, we said goodbye in Calgary after wonderful days spent exploring.
 Heading back to the mountains, we wanted to extend our stay just a bit longer, even though we were missing a Canadian Rockies crew member.
 There was one more park to take in: Glacier National Park in British Columbia.
-This park is a gem in the Selkirk range and has trails that traverse boulder fields and moraine to reach glaciers and ice caves.
+This park is a gem in the Selkirk range, with trails that traverse boulder fields and moraines to reach glaciers and ice caves.
 As on any public land, it is awe-inspiring that people create and build these trails, steep and narrow, so that we may safely visit these natural wonders.

 Glacier National Park, British Columbia